Want to see your work in NILE Magazine? Please send your proposal to firstname.lastname@example.org.

 We'd love it if you could briefly outline your story idea and include a proposed word count with a few strong clips, but please do not send full articles until requested.

-NILE is not a peer reviewed, academic journal, so formal qualifications are not a prerequisite for contributing.
-We can happily include the musings of professionals alongside those of the armchair Egyptologist.
-However, articles should be rooted in solid research and reasoning (see above comments).
+NILE is not a peer-reviewed, academic journal, so formal qualifications are not a prerequisite for contributing.
+We can happily include the musings of professionals alongside those of the armchair Egyptologists.
+Either way, articles should be rooted in solid research and reasoning (see above comments).

-Contributed articles in NILE generally run between 800 and 1,200 words.
+Contributed articles in NILE generally run between 2,500-3,500 (ish) words.

 Copyright for articles, photographs, diagrams, excavation plans and maps remains yours.
 NILE requires first reproduction rights, as well as the right to use and reprint your work.

 Payment is made at the end of the month in which the issue carrying your article is published.

 I can't wait to read your article and learn something new.